emmanuelg6912/sep10-freedom-project/blog/entry04.md

 ### Content

+I decided to choose **foundation framework** because its idea was very interesting.
+The idea that there could be an app that lets you customize websites from every device sounds like a really good idea.
+Another reason why I chose it is because the commands and code are easy and intuative to use which can allow for easy creation of websites without requiring so much effort.

 #### 1. Typoggraphy within foundation framework

 * One thing that really stood out to me about foundation framework was its easy to learn and intuative typography within websites.
 At times the code and elements within html remained the same however the typography did change at times.
 Sometimes the text would automatically change based on the heading given.
 So, if there was a ``<h1>`` then the text would be automatically resized to be more bigger.
 However, if and ``<h4>`` tag was implemented then the text would shrink and the font would be smaller.